 East Greenwich is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

+East Greenwich is a somewhat ethnically-diverse town.
 The people who call East Greenwich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Greenwich residents report their race to be White, followed by Asian.
-Important ancestries of people in East Greenwich include Italian, English, German, and French .
+Important ancestries of people in East Greenwich include Irish, Italian, English, German, and French.

 The most common language spoken in East Greenwich is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Chinese and Spanish.